-The AgES is an unspoofable, strong, and symmetric/asymmetric and protocol.
-The analysis of AgES beging strong is similar to that of a malicious model with a large domain in Section 7.1.3.
+The AgES protocol is weak, spoofable and asymmetric.
+AgES is spoofable because although the encryption scrambles the data, it cannot prevent spoofing attacks.
+The analysis for weak and asymmetric is similar to that of a large domain presented in Section 7.1.3.